What is the WordPress White Screen of Death & How to Fix It?

 The White Screen of Death issues can have many causes, but the most frequently encountered are PHP errors, memory difficulties, or database failures.
 Finding the core cause of WSoD issues can be challenging, making troubleshooting harder.

-When plugins or themes are incompatible with your website’s software, this error can appear.
+This error can appear when plugins or themes are incompatible with your website’s software.
 An unresponsive script could end up in that blank screen if you exceed your PHP memory limit.
 Sometimes WSoD may also be caused by a server failure that your host can only resolve.

 Irrespective of the cause, the issue must be fixed immediately.
 So, let’s discover the fast fixes to solve the issue in the next section.